Our workshop range

 • hand-saws and circular saws

-• power-tools such as planers and drop saws
+• power-tools such as planers and mitre saws

 • drill presses, jigsaws and bandsaws

-• rotary tools (Dremel) and working with metal including cutting and grinding
+• working with metal including cutting and filing

 • basic joints, assembling work, screw/nail fixings